opespopuli/opes-project/README.md

 # opes project

 The other way to follow your projects.
-A simple reporting tool, free and available everywhere, monitoring and more efficient distribution of your schedules.
+A simple reporting tool for Wordpress, to manage and distribute easily your plannings and schedules.

  --------